Code-Institute-Submissions/OdetteThurlbourn-stewardship-procurement_JanResub/README.md

 ## User Features
 ________________________________________

-As this website is only a way for clients to get in touch regarding our services to take on a project, the user is only prsented with a basic layout.
-We do not sell products through the website and only require the client to get in touch via our 'Contact' page to establish inital contact through which we will reach out to said client to start a dialouge to find out the initial needs of the client and thier project.
+As this website is only a way for clients to get in touch regarding our services to take on a project, the user is only presented with a basic layout.
+We do not sell products through the website and only require the client to get in touch via our 'Contact' page to establish initial contact through which we will reach out to said client to start a dialogue to find out the initial needs of the client and their project.

 #### Background image

- - The website hopes to make an impact with a asthestically pleasing first visial of a post side view into a superyacht.
-Setting the tone for our that we deal with high net worth individuals (HNWI) and we are a comapnt to offer a luxury service.
+ - The website hopes to make an impact that is aesthetically pleasing first visual of a port side view into a superyacht.
+Setting the tone that we deal with high net worth individuals (HNWI) and offer a luxury service.

 ![821-yacht-motor-yacht-go-main-deck-portside-jpg-1600x1080](https://user-images.githubusercontent.com/108287233/193803764-f8057dfb-fa4b-4c9f-b9bb-b696fe1310b8.jpg)